anaconda/anaconda-project/tutorial.rst

    on.
 Right now it only supports starting Redis, for demo purposes.
 Use the ``anaconda-project add-service redis`` command to play with this.
 More kinds of service will be supported soon!
-Let us know which you'd like to have.
-(TODO link)
+Let us know if there are particular ones you'd find useful.
  * You can have multiple Conda environment specs in your project, if for example some of your commands use a different version of Python or otherwise have distinct dependencies.